 A better deal for victims of crime

-Supporting vulnerable people and victims of crime across the force area is central to PCC Ron Hogg's Police and Crime Plan for 2015-17.
+Supporting vulnerable people and victims of crime across the force area is central to PCVC Ron Hogg's Police, Crime and Victims' Plan for 2016-21.
 One of the key objectives in the Plan is to represent the diverse interests of communities throughout County Durham and Darlington, including those of the vulnerable and victims.

 As part of his role, Ron is the Chair of the Local Criminal Justice Board (LCJB) which brings together the work of partners to support victims of crime and witnesses.
 This helps to improve the victim’s journey through the criminal justice system.
 The LCJB also co-ordinate rehabilitation services which encourage people to turn away from the criminal lifestyle.